kanors-emr/Veda-documentation/docs/source/pages/Reports.rst

 .. note::
     * Examples in this section are based on the `JRC_EU-TIMES model <https://github.com/KanORS-E4SMA/EU_TIMES_Veda2.0>`_.
 Readers can find more examples in the file LMADefs-EU_TIMES.xlsm.
     * Reports feature is active in Trial licenses.
-So, users with Academic, ETSAP, or Standard license can request one to test this feature.
+        * This feature has been activated in all licenses starting version 1.239.1.1 **till 31 Dec 2021**, so that all users test this feature.

 Core mechanics of Report creation